GoogleChrome/developer.chrome.com/README.md

 If you want to _massively_ speed up your build times, we suggest setting some build flags to ignore certain sections.

-- Create a `.env` file in the root of your project
+- Create a `.env` file at the root of your project
 - Optionally add the following:

 ```text